Excited for September 2026?

 Step 1

-All students who have applied and accepted their place at the college will receive an email link to complete their online Getting Ready for College online Enrolment form.
+All students who have applied and accepted their place at the college will receive an email link to complete their online pre-enrolment form.
 Please ensure you complete this form before attending your face-to-face enrolment.

 Need some help?
 No worries!
-Our Information Advice and Guidance team (we call them IAG for short) is here to help.
+Our Information, Advice and Guidance team is here to help.
 They’re super friendly and happy to answer any questions you have about enrolment.

 Step 2

 Check out the Enrolment Schedule below to know what day you will be invited to attend.
-Once you have completed your main enrollment, you will officially become a student at Stamford College.
+Once you have completed your Main Enrolment appointment, you will officially become a student at Stamford College.

 Step 3

-For more information on getting ready to start in September, follow the below link.
+For more information on getting ready to start in September, follow the link below.

 This includes your Uniform, Kit, Transport, Summer Assignments and first day in College.